faizalrf/documentation/sysbench.md

-# Sysbench Performance Test for MariaDB
+# Using Sysbench to Performance Test MariaDB

 ## Introduction

 The MariaDB server's configuration that should be changed from defaults as follows in the `/etc/my.cnf.d/server.cnf`:

-In particular, `max_connections` should be more than the number of threads you run for sysbench test.

 ```txt
 max_connections  = 1000